210119-java-enterprise/SupremeSQL/README.md

 Also, generate toString , equals, and hashcode methods for each classes

 ### Connection
-To connect to the Datebase, you need to create Application.properties file in your src/main/resource folder
+To connect to the Datebase, you need to create application.properties file in your src/main/resource folder

-Within the Application.properties file, you need the add the following:
+Within the application.properties file, you need to add the following:

 postgres.driver= org.postgresql.Driver